kibook/s1kd-tools/tools/s1kd-sns/README.md

 OPTIONS
 =======

+-c
+Copy files in to the SNS subfolders instead of linking them.

 -d &lt;dir&gt;
 The root directory of the new SNS structure.
 By default, the tool will use the name "SNS" in the current directory.

 -h -?
 Show usage message.

+-m
+Move files in to the SNS subfolders instead of linking them.

 -n
 Use only the SNS codes when naming directories.
 By default, each directory will be named in the form of "snsCode - snsTitle".